kylemede/HTML_and_CSS_sandbox/README.md

 These include:
 - A hotizontally centered and evenly spaced list of links.
 - A marquee made with pure HTML and CSS3 with images and text.

+More to come, just all I had time to generalize so far.